cpinitiative/usaco-guide/Plat_Fracture.md

 ### Problem

-Suppose that you have a (potentially very large) rooted tree where each vertex $i$ has a value $v_i$ and parent $p_i$ (if $i$ is not the root).
+Suppose that you have a rooted tree where each vertex $i$ has a value $v_i$ and parent $p_i$ (if $i$ is not the root).
 Given that $v_{p_i} \le v_i$ and each vertex has at most $D$ children, find the $K$ smallest values in the tree.

 ### Solution

 Use a priority queue.
 At each step, extract the vertex with smallest value from the priority queue and insert all of its children into the queue.
 Since we insert $O(KD)$ vertices in the priority queue, this solution takes $O(KD\log (KD))$ time.

-The above approach can be generalized to the $K$ objects with the smallest values in some search space.
-The "root" denotes the object with the smallest value.
-Every other object in the space should have a "parent" whose value is not greater.
+The above approach can be generalized.
+Suppose that you want to find the $K$ objects with the smallest values in some (potentially very large) search space.
+Start with the "root," namely the object with the smallest value.
+Every other object in the space should have a single "parent" whose value is not greater.
 Furthermore, the number of children of each object should be reasonably bounded (i.e. $D$ is small).

 ## Finding K-th Smallest Spanning Tree (USACO Camp 2018)